vaibhavsagar/duffer/README.md

   supporting pluggable backends like Irmin and `libgit2` so that you're not limited to a filesystem backend.
 - A GraphQL/other query language interface to a `git` repository's commits.
-If commits form a beautiful acyclic directed graph, surely there is a better way of querying them than `git log`.
+If commits form a beautiful acyclic directed graph, there has to be a better way of querying them than `git log`.

 # Getting Started